Why do I need a wheatgrass juicer vs. a regular juicer?

 SoloStar 3C by Tribest - This juicer is known for having a great juice yield!
 I have one at home and it gets the pulp very dry.
 I have done carrots, beets, and apples as well as lots and lots of wheatgrass and it has held up great!
 It has a 15 year warranty.
 One great feature of this juicer is it comes with a manual adapter so you can use it manually, without electricity.

-Vertical Juicers: these juicers are more expensive than the horizontal juicers.
+These juicers are more expensive than the horizontal juicers.
 They are great for doing combination juices and larger quantities of juice.
 They do tend to put a little more pulp into the juice than the horizontal juicers do.
 They can juice wheatgrass, but you have to work with them a little, especially if you want straight wheatgrass.
 One of the properties of the vertical juicers is when doing leafy greens, and also wheatgrass or barley grass, they will take the leaves or grass in but no pulp or juice will come out.
 We recommend putting a carrot or other harder vegetable in which then pushes the pulp through and the juice comes out – at this point it is a mixed juice.
 Folding the grass when putting it into the machine can also help it to pull all the way though and produce straight wheatgrass juice.
 Here are some of our favorites:

 - The VERT 400 HD is the newest Omega slow masticating juice extractor.
 Features a juice tap function for easy mixing, continuous pulp ejection and an auto cleaning feature.
 Comes in Red or Silver.